7 Petals of the Living Building Challenge

 The Just Label is perhaps the most important aspect of the Equity Petal.
 Designed by the ILFI, the Just Program assesses organizations in terms of equity and social justice and provides a publicly available “nutrition label.”

 To fulfill these requirements, we became a Just Organization in 2020.
-The Stanley Center is currently applying for their label, meaning two members of the project team will be assessed through Just.
+The Stanley Center also received a label, meaning two members of the project team were assessed through Just.

 We have also adapted the existing building to meet the seven Universal Design Standards, making it accessible for all.